UniMath/agda-unimath/src/finite-group-theory/finite-semigroups.lagda.md

     ( is-π-finite-Semigroup-of-Order {lzero} zero-ℕ n)
 ```

-### There is a finite number of ways to equip a finite type with a structure of semigroup
+### There is a finite number of ways to equip a finite type with the structure of a semigroup

 ```agda
 structure-semigroup-𝔽 :